Regulation

 KOSA, a pivotal piece of the legislative package, targets a wide range of online dangers that children and teens face today.
 It mandates that social media platforms adopt a “duty of care” to protect young users.
 This includes implementing safeguards against cyberbullying, exposure to violence, promotion of suicide or harmful behaviours such as eating disorders, and the risk of sexual exploitation.
 The act also requires these platforms to safeguard minors’ personal information, disable addictive features, and avoid using personalised algorithms that could negatively impact young minds.
 Importantly, KOSA will also aim to restrict interactions between minors and other users, enhancing the overall safety of social media environments.

 The provisions in KOSA for default safety settings, enhanced user controls, and proactive harm prevention align well with best practices in online safety.
 These measures have the potential to significantly improve the online experience for young users without unduly compromising the innovative spirit of the digital world.
+All these factors are crucial when considering an overview of COPPA 2.0 and KOSA.

 Children and Teens’ Online Privacy Protection Act (COPPA 2.0)